 2.7.
 Fish Harvesting

-At the end of the experiment, fish were harvested manually after pond drying from each pond.
+At the end of the experiment, fish were harvested manually after the pond drying from each pond.

 2.8.
 Water Quality Monitoring

 Some water quality parameters, such as temperature (°C), transparency (cm), pH, dissolved oxygen (mg/l), and alkalinity were measured fortnightly at 8:00-9:00 AM at the pond site to assess the physico-chemical condition of the pond water.
 The transparency was measured by a Secchi disc of 20 cm diameter.
 Water temperature was recorded from different layers of the pond by an ordinary Celsius thermometer (0°C to 120°C). pH was measured by a direct reading pH meter (HACH) at the pond site.
 The dissolved oxygen concentration and alkalinity were determined with the aid of a water quality test kit (HACH kit model FF-2, made in the USA).